SAP/fundamental-styles/docs/pages/patterns/combobox-input.md

 summary:
 ---

-The combobox input component is an opinionated composition of the `input group`, `popover` and `list` components with the use of a styled button.
+The combobox input component is an opinionated composition of the `input group`, `popover` and `list` components.
+The `popover` is shared between `multi-input` and `select` component.
+In `Select` there are much more examples of modifications that can be provided also to combobox component.
 {: .docs-intro}

 {% capture default %}